data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 [Walkthrough 1/Chapter 7](#c07) and [Walkthrough 4/Chapter 10](#c10):
-the multi-level model "regularizes" the estimates for each group based upon systematically different the groups (classes) are, in terms of the dependent variable, from the overall (across all groups [classes]) values of the deoendent variable.
+the multi-level model "regularizes" the estimates for each group based upon systematically different the groups (classes) are, in terms of the dependent variable, from the overall (across all groups [classes]) values of the dependent variable.

 These are the conceptual details underlying multi-level models, but, fortunately, fitting them is straightforward, and should be familiar if you have used R's `lm()`